- 0.1 Home sales for Vancouver Real Estate Market Report November 2019 as reported by Ashley Smith, REBGV president.

 What Does this Mean if you are Selling a Property in Vancouver?

-Think back to 3 years ago when anything and everything that went on the market for detached single family homes, sold.
-That market has changed today, many home owners are now staging their property to get its full potential value.
-On average, detached single family homes are selling for 93.1% of the asking price.
-Condos and Townhouses (96.2%) are experiencing more interest than detached single family houses due to affordability.
+Think back to 4 years ago when anything and everything that went on the market for detached single family homes, sold.
+The market has changed today, many home-owners are now staging their property to get its full potential value.
+On average, detached single family homes are selling for 95.3% of the asking price.
+Condos and Townhouses (96.4%) are experiencing more interest than detached single family houses due to affordability.

 Realtors have to be diligent with having proven Marketing skills and techniques to maneuver through the many facets of home selling, it’s not as easy as just putting a sign on the lawn expecting a mad rush of buyers at an open house these days.
 Relying on and trusting your realtor to get you the most amount of money is critical for you to ensure you move on to where you need to go.
 It all starts with me understanding your needs.
 Read some of my client’s reviews for my performance.
 Want to know how my Proven Marketing Plan works, let’s meet to discuss.
 No two transactions are alike, and you need someone who’s on the top of their game to help you.
 Contact me today to start this process, Find out what your home is worth.